mehulagg/gitlab_test/doc/development/testing_guide/best_practices.md

 example for global variables, above, can be used, but this should be avoided if at all possible.

+#### Rails routes

+Changes to Rails routes are persisted between tests, so care must be taken to reset them to avoid undefined behaviour for later tests.

+For example, Rails routes will be modified during test runs when calling `Rails.application.reload_routes!`, `routes.formatter`, or `routes.draw`.

+Setting the `:reset_rails_routes` Rspec tag will ensure that routes are returned to their original state.

 ### Table-based / Parameterized tests

 This style of testing is used to exercise one piece of code with a comprehensive